About your BC Email

 How will I know if the message is too large?

-Most email clients will alert you that the message exceeds the size limit.
-BC WebMail will display a more generic message indicating that the connection was interrupted or that the page could not be displayed.
+Most email applications will alert you that the message exceeds the size limit.
 Sometimes the message is retained in your outbox; if you can successfully send other messages, the message in your outbox may be over the size limit.

 Options for sharing large attachments: